invoiceninja/dockerfiles/charts/invoiceninja/README.md

 helm install invoiceninja invoiceninja/invoiceninja
 ```

-The command deploys Invoiceninja on the Kubernetes cluster in the default namespace.
+The command deploys Invoice Ninja on the Kubernetes cluster in the default namespace.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`